webpack/webpack.js.org/content/concepts/entry-points.md

 **Why?** In a multi-page application, the server is going to fetch a new html document for you, and the page reloads this new document and assets are redownloaded.
 However this gives us the unique opportunity to do multiple things:

-- Use [`CommonsChunkPlugin`](../api/plugins/commonschunkplugin) to create bundles of shared application code.
+- Use [`CommonsChunkPlugin`](../api/plugins/commonschunkplugin) to create bundles of shared application code between each page.

 - Set up [long-term vendor-caching.](../how-to/cache) with the same plugin and techniques seen in the first example.
 Multi-page applications that reuse a lot of code/modules between entry points can greatly benefit from these techniques, as the amount of entry points increase.